vaishnaviPR-hash/Simple-To-Do-List/README.md

 | **LocalStorage API** | Stores tasks and theme settings locally |

 ---
+## 📊 Google Analytics Integration
+This app includes Google Analytics to track user interactions and gather insights on usage patterns.
+The tracking code is embedded in the HTML files using a Measurement ID to collect anonymized usage data.
+This helps improve the app based on real user behavior.

+---

 This project helped me practice and strengthen my web development foundations — it’s simple, functional, and built from scratch using only HTML, CSS, and JavaScript.